Thai Alphabet Chart: All 44 Consonants & 3 Classes

 Most high-class consonants are aspirated versions of sounds: ข (kh), ฉ (ch), ถ (th), ผ (ph), plus the fricatives ฝ (f), ศ/ษ/ส (s), ห (h).
 If you hear a breathy, aspirated version of a mid-class sound, the letter is likely high class.

-The unpaired low-class consonants are all sonorants: sounds you can hold continuously (ง ng, น n, ม m, ย y, ร r, ล l, ว w).
-These are always low class with no exceptions.
-That accounts for 7 of 24 low-class letters immediately.
+Seven low-class consonants are sonorants — sounds you can hold continuously (ง ng, น n, ม m, ย y, ร r, ล l, ว w).
+These are always low class, no exceptions, and that pins down 7 of the 24 low-class letters straight away.
+(In traditional grammar these seven, plus ญ ณ ฬ, make up the 10 "single" low-class letters — but ญ ณ ฬ just repeat the sounds of ย น ล.)

 Learn in Pairs, Not Lists